Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The following documentation outlines how to incorporate an Object Recognition Source as part of your VANTIQ project.
 This allows a user to store and process data with VANTIQ, all of which is collected by analyzing images/videos using any Tensorflow-compatible Neural Network.

-This implementation of the Object Recognition Source includes built-in functionality for the Yolo Processor, though any Tensorflow-compatible neural network can be used by implementing the NeuralNetInterface.
+This implementation of the Object Recognition Source includes built-in functionality for the YOLO Processor, though any Tensorflow-compatible neural network can be used by implementing the NeuralNetInterface.
 Additionally, this implementation includes functionality to retrieve four different types of images:

 *   Camera Retriever - used to retrieve images from a serially-connected camera.
 *   Network Stream Retriever - used to retrieve images from a network-connected camera.
 *   File Retriever - used to retrieve images and videos from disk.
 *   FTP Retriever - used to retrieve images trhough FTP, FTPS, and SFTP.

 Again, other types of images and videos can be processed by implementing the ImageRetrieverInterface.

+**IMPORTANT:** Please see the [Model Files](#modelFiles) describing the way the model information is presented.

 ## Prerequisites